Niall MacGinnis: Film

 MacGinnis made his 1935 film debut in Turn of the Tide.
-His breakthrough role was in the 1937 Michael Powell film The Edge of the World.
+His breakthrough role was as Andrew Gray in the 1937 Michael Powell film The Edge of the World.
 In 1941, he worked with Powell and Laurence Olivier again on the war film 49th Parallel, playing a German U-boat crew member.
 In 1944, he played Captain MacMorris opposite Olivier in Henry V.

 However, that same year he put his acting career on hiatus to join the British Royal Navy as a surgeon.
 He served through the end of Second World War, until 1947, when he returned to acting in the film Captain Boycott.

 In 1953, MacGinnis played the title character in the biographical film Martin Luther.
 The film was critically acclaimed and a large commercial success, earning multiple Academy Award nominations and appearing on the National Board of Review's Top Ten Films of 1953.
 One critic called MacGinnis' performance "magnificent... given reverential, straightforward, honest, sincere treatment, as well as eschewing anything savoring of sensationalism."

 In 1957, MacGinnis played the villain Dr. Julian Karswell opposite American actor Dana Andrews in the classic British horror film Night of the Demon (initially released in the United States as Curse of the Demon).
 His role as a sinister-yet-charismatic occultist remains one of his most well-remembered among film fans.
 Another notable role was as Zeus in the 1963 fantasy film Jason and the Argonauts.